delawaremathguy/ShoppingList/README.md

 So, if you plan to play with or use this app, the app will start with an empty shopping list and an almost-empty location list (it will contain the sacred "Unknown Location"); from there you can create your own shopping items and locations associated with those items.
 Alternatively,  go straight  to the Dev Tools tab and tap the "Load Sample Data" button, play with the app, then delete the data when you're finished with it.

-## Some Things I'm Working On
+## Comments & Things I Could Work On

+* This version makes no direct use of @FetchRequest or Combine and I have *gone completely old-school*, just like I would have built this app using UIKit, before there was SwiftUI and Combine.
+I post Notifications that a ShoppingItem or a Location has either been created, or edited, or is about to be deleted.
+Every  view model loads it data only once from Core Data, and signs up for appropriate notifications.
+From then on, it can see which shopping item or location is posting the notification and what kind of change is happening.
+(It never refetches data from Core Data.)
+The view model can then react accordingly and alert SwiftUI.
+This most recent design suits my needs.

 * I am puzzled by how to handle rotation.
 Rotate from a compact-width orientation into a regular-width orientation  (e.g., iPhone 11) and, yes, you get something surprising (I understand that part and think I can handle that later).
 But then rotate back into a compact-width orientation and the display goes a little strange.

+* I should invest a little time on iPadOS.
+(Unfortunately, my iPad 2 is stuck in iOS 9.)

 *  I still get console messages at runtime about tables laying out outside the view hierarchy, and one that's come up recently of "Trying to pop to a missing destination." (current set-up is XCode 11.5, simulator & myiPhone on iOS13.5, and MacOS 10.15.5).
 Since I added contextMenus, I get a plenty of "Unable to simultaneously satisfy constraints" messages.
 I'm ignoring them for now, and I have already seen fewer or none of these in testing out XCode 12.
 Several internet comments  seem to be saying ignoring most of these messages is the right thing to do for now.

 * I'd like to look at CloudKit support for the database, but probably separately, for my own use, although this  could return to public view if I run into trouble and have to ask for help.
 The general theory is that you just replace NSPersistentContainer with NSPersistentCloudkitContainer, flip a few switches in the project, add the right entitlements, and off you go. *I doubt that is truly the case*, and certainly there will be a collection of new issues that arise.

 * I have thought about expanding the app and database to support multiple "Stores," each of which has "Locations," and having "ShoppingItems" being many-to-many with Locations so one item can be available in many Stores would be a nice exercise.
-But I don't see that I gain anything more in the way of learning about SwiftUI by doing this, so I doubt that I'll pursue this any time soon.
+But I have worked with Core Data several times, and I don't see that I gain anything more in the way of learning about SwiftUI by doing this, so I doubt that I'll pursue this any time soon.

-*  I'm looking at the new SwiftUI releases from WWDC  and can definitely use quite a bit of it very easily (e.g., a ColorPicker).

-However, please be aware that there will be a point  where I will stop working on this project (at least in  public).
-**That time is coming soon**.
+## Future Development of ShoppingList

-Remember that I built this project in public only as an experiment, and as a reference in trying to offer some suggested code to the many developers who keep running into the generic problem of: an item appears in View A; it is edited in View B; but its appearance in View A does not get updated properly.
-I was also hoping I might get a comment or two along the way about what I am doing right or doing wrong.
-But I am  certainly not at all interested in creating the next great shopping list app or moving any of this to the App Store.  *The world really does not need a new list-making app*.
+Remember that I built this project in public only as an experiment, and to   offer some suggested code to the many developers who keep running into the **generic problem** of: an item appears in View A; it is edited in View B; but its appearance in View A does not get updated properly.
+The updating problem is worse in the Core Data situation, where  the model data consists of objects (classes), not structs .
+**Whether you pass around structs or classes
+with Views has a direct and important effect on how SwiftUI handles View updating**.

+* My current use of notifications and "view models" seems to solve a lot of the **generic problem** in the distributed SwiftUI situation of *this* app.
+The biggest problem has always involved deletions of Core Data objects.
+An example in this app: the shopping list view (View 1) holds a list of items to display.
+But alternatively, navigate down the path of Locations -> tap on a location -> ModifyLocationView -> tap on a shopping item listed at that location -> ModifyShoppingItemView (View 2), and tap "delete this shopping item."
+The shopping list (View 1) will see a change coming at it, but it doesn't know which item sent the change, and more importantly, it doesn't know what the change was -- especially when it is going to be deleted.
+And when using @FetchRequest, view updating and deletion always seems out-of-sync.

+At some point, however,   I will stop working on this project.
+**That time is now coming very soon**.
+I have learned a lot about SwiftUI  -- that was the point of the project -- and I am  certainly not at all interested in creating the next, killer shopping list app or moving any of this to the App Store.  *The world really does not need a new list-making app*.

-## Anything Else?
+## Closing

 The project is what it is -- it's an on-going, out-in-public offering of code that may be of use to some; it might be something you'd like to play with or even develop on your own (fixing some things that are currently broken, or adding better design elements); or it might be something you'll look at and realize you've done something similar and run into similar problems.

 By the way: what you see today may not look anything like what it looks like tomorrow.
 I've already had cases of getting something to work, then found it didn't work after the next change, and I've gone back and re-architected.
-The CoreData model has changed multiple times -- but I do not rely on data migrations.
-(Yes, migrations were working correctly and I've done them in other projects, but at this stage, it's easier to just dump the database as JSON; delete the app; change the data model; and reload the data in code at startup ... which may require some coding changes to the code that loads it.)
+The CoreData model  changed multiple times in early development -- but I do not rely on data migrations.
+(I've done migrations in other projects, but for this app, it's easier to just dump the database as JSON; delete the app; change the data model; and reload the data in code at startup ... which may require some coding changes to the code that loads it.)
 Please see the code and comments in Development.swift and look at the new "Dev Tools" tab view for some explanations about how to load sample data, or dump the CoreData database to JSON.

 Finally, a story.
 I have another sizeable UIKit-based project, completely unrelated to this Shopping List project.
 I had every intention of moving it to the App Store.
 But it lacked a couple of features (mostly synching with the Cloud across devices).
 And curiously, I had originally used CoreData to persist data when i started building it, when there was some cloud integration.